 Holistic Approach Informed by the Latest Science

-SHINE has developed a pioneering research instrument, the SHINE Well-being Survey, a comprehensive, multidimensional and well-tested questionnaire that goes beyond the questions typically asked in employee health, happiness and engagement surveys.
-SHINE asks employees detailed questions about organizational resources, home and community quality of life, perceptions of work productivity and engagement and more.
+SHINE has developed a pioneering research instrument, the SHINE Well-being Survey, a comprehensive, multidimensional and well-tested questionnaire that asks detailed questions about organizational resources, home and community quality of life, perceptions of work productivity and engagement and more.
 Also explored, in addition to physical and mental health, are life satisfaction, sense of purpose, character and virtue, social connectedness, and financial security.

 The SHINE Well-being Survey is an interdisciplinary and holistic approach to understanding well-being in the context of work that draws from new understandings in the fields of public health, occupational medicine, psychology and philosophy and is informed by the latest research developments from leading scientists across Harvard University.

-Beyond employee survey results, SHINE examines system flows and business practices to better understand drivers of change within the organization, which helps us build a greater understanding of systems that influence well-being within sectors and in commerce.
-In addition, SHINE research looks across the value chain to identify impacts on communities, consumers, and suppliers.
+SHINE examines system flows and business practices to better understand drivers of change within the organization, which helps us build a greater understanding of systems that influence well-being across sectors and communities.

 Quality and Depth of Data

 As part of a renowned public health institution, SHINE and its Well-being Survey engender significant trust and transparency.
-Employees inherently understand that, as part of Harvard University, SHINE adheres to strict ethical standards for security, privacy and confidentiality, so employees are often more likely to participate and often likelier to provide more honest and thoughtful responses.
-This can translate to a higher quantity and better quality of data that can lead to deeper understanding of the true state of employee well-being and may reveal issues, concerns or potential areas for improvement that were previously unknown.
+SHINE adheres to strict ethical standards for security, privacy and confidentiality, so survey respondents are often more likely to participate and often likelier to provide more honest and thoughtful responses.
+This can translate to a higher quantity and better quality of data.

 SHINE research is conducted behind a Harvard University firewall, so SHINE is able to collect data at the individual level.
 While the data remains anonymous, SHINE researchers can study and track individual responses and changes over time – not just gross changes – so can go beyond mere association to identifying cause and effect.